shabin5785/LearnAngularJS/Doc_4.md

 For relative we can give paths like '../', which causes the path to go one level above in url, then append current path.
 Like browsing a directory.
 Also '../' will remove the currentyl loaded module or path, not just the last part of the url.

+- to set active link style in routing, we can use routerLinkActive directive to set the class or style.
+Angular will add the class to the current route.
+RouteLinkActive works by matching the paths by string match.
+So a url like /user, will match the root url '/' and user path, leading to both of them being styled.
+To control this we can use routelinkactiveoptions directive.